Project-MONAI/model-zoo/models/brats_mri_axial_slices_generative_diffusion/docs/README.md

 ## Training configuration
 If user has GPU memory smaller than 32G, then please decrease the `"train_batch_size_img"` and `"train_batch_size_slice"` in `configs/train_autoencoder.json` and `configs/train_diffusion.json`.
+`"train_batch_size_img"` is number of 3D volumes loaded in each batch. `"train_batch_size_slice"` is the number of 2D axial slices extracted from each image.
+The actual batch size is the product of them.

 ### Training configuration of autoencoder
 The training of autoencoder was performed with the following: